gc625/learnslam/content/Kalman Filter/Data Fusion and Kalman Filter.md

 - and $w_{k-1}\sim\mathcal{N}(0,Q).$

 **Note:**
-You always start with your true (possibly nonlinear) update, then group all deterministic terms into $A x+B u$ and bundle every approximation or uncertainty into the additive “noise” term $Ww$.
+You always start with your true (possibly nonlinear) update, then group all deterministic terms into $Ax+Bu$ and bundle every approximation or uncertainty into the additive “noise” term $Ww$.
 ### Observation Equation
 $$
 z_k = H\,x_k + v_k